thewhodidthis/flash/README.md

 ## about

-Mini HTML custom element for flashing plain text messages, such as loading placeholders.
+Mini HTML custom element for flashing plain text messages such as loading placeholders.

 ## setup